krzysztofj1234567890/computer-science-basics-tutorials/azure/azure_messaging.md

 To protect your webhook from unexpected event delivery, your webhook needs to indicate if it agrees with the event delivery.
 To that end, your endpoint must handle the webhook validation.

+##### EventHub event handler

+Several Azure services are automatically configured to handle events and Azure Event Hubs is one of them.

+Use Event Hubs when your solution gets events from Event Grid faster than it can process the events.
+Once the events are in an event hub, your application can process events from the event hub at its own schedule.

 ### Pros and Cons